Voluntary Liquidation Options

-Under these circumstances, with assistance of the Directors, the Shareholders place the company into liquidation, with the creditors having the final vote on the choice of Liquidator.
+Your company is insolvent if its liabilities exceed its assets, and/or it cannot pay its debts when they fall due, and there is no prospect of the company continuing to trade.
+Under these circumstances, with assistance of the directors, the shareholders place the company into liquidation with the creditors having the final vote on the choice of Liquidator.
 We are qualified to undertake the role of Liquidator, using our extensive experience and expertise to secure the best outcome.